-One of the biggest problems, aside from the loss of heat and an inconsistent temperature throughout your home, when there is external wall insulation problems or ineffective external wall insulation render systems, is the risk of condensation.
+One of the biggest problems in a property, aside from the loss of heat and an inconsistent temperature throughout your home, is the risk of condensation.

-Condensation is the result of differences in temperature between both the internal walls and external walls and windows of the property.
-External wall insulation reduces the likelihood of condensation in the property and damp walls.
-You can get top coat acrylic renders, for example, that provide a hydrophobic 100% waterproof layer of protection for external wall insulation.
+Condensation is the result of differences in temperature between both the internal walls and external walls and windows of the property where warm moist air in your property condenses on cold external surfaces.